 You will need to take one week off of work and perhaps more if you work a strenuous job that requires heavy lifting or high activity.
 Walking can aid in the recovery process, but activity beyond that will likely need to be limited and discussed with Dr. Young beforehand.
 Many patients return to work after one week.
 You’ll come into Advanced Cosmetic Surgery for your one-week follow-up appointment.

 Continue to wear your compression garment and follow Dr. Young’s recovery instructions for liposuction.
 It’s also crucial to stay well-hydrated and eat a nutritious diet to promote healing.
 Most patients are back to their routine two weeks after liposuction but be sure to discuss your exercise regimen with our plastic surgeon first.

 1-2 Months After Liposuction

 Dr. Young has patients come in for follow-ups at one week, six weeks, six months, and one year after your liposuction procedure to make sure your recovery is going as expected and that you’re happy with your results.
 The post-op swelling, bruising, and soreness can last for several weeks, and liposuction results typically settle in within a few months.
 Keep in mind that you can still gain weight in other areas and that this body contouring procedure is designed to help you achieve your ideal figure, so maintaining a healthy diet and regular exercise is essential.

-If you’re interested in liposuction or another plastic surgery, contact Dr. Young in Overland Park today at (913) 341-2188 to schedule your consultation.
+If you’re interested in liposuction or another plastic surgery, contact Dr. Young in Leawood today at (913) 341-2188 to schedule your consultation.
 Advanced Cosmetic Surgery serves patients throughout the Kansas City, Kansas, and Kansas City, Missouri areas.